Eerie video shows half-empty airports in Houston

 The Houston Airport System (HAS) said traffic is down about 75% overall in response to the coronavirus.

-On Thursday, 8,000 passengers flew in and out of Houston's airports, which include IAH, Hobby and Ellington, the AHS reported.
+On Thursday, 8,000 passengers flew in and out of Houston's airports, which include IAH, Hobby and Ellington, the HAS reported.
 That number is normally around 150,000 daily.

 People on social media were surprised that people were still flying.
 Airport spokesman Augusto Bernal said they included people who were doing essential business and those returning home due to travel bans.

 Because of the decrease in traffic, the airports have closed bathrooms and shifted employees.
-TSA has also closed some security checkpoints.
+The HAS has not laid off anyone yet, but many workers are employed by contractors.
+TSA has closed some security checkpoints.

 "We are seeing a noticeable drop in passengers, and we understand people are following the Stay At Home - Work Safe order.
 So we'll be here operating.
 The airports will continue to operate at this time," Bernal said.